 Marmeladov screams that it feels good when she pulls his hair.

-She thinks Raskolnikov helped him drink up the money, and screams at him to get out.
+She thinks Raskolnikov helped him drink away the money and screams at him to get out.

 Raskolnikov leaves, but not before taking the money in his pocket and putting it on the windowsill.